adamclark/job-orchestrator/README.md

 mvn clean install
 ```

 In order for the application to be able to create jobs using the OpenShift API, the applications service account will need permissions to interact with job resources.
-The following commands will apply the necessary permissions through a new role and a role binding for the service account (you will need to adjust te namespace in `role-binding.yaml`):
+The following commands will apply the necessary permissions through a new role and a role binding for the service account (you will need to adjust the namespace in `role-binding.yaml`):

 ```
 oc apply -f role.yaml